mandy0216/deepfake/README.md

 ## Usage
 ### Train
-In the command shown at below, you can add arguments before the 'csv' to control the training condition and add arguments after the 'csv' to handle the data that you want to use for training.
-Since there are too much arguments for control training condition, several necessary arguments will be introduced here.
+In the command shown below, arguments can be added before the 'csv' to control the training conditions and after the 'csv' to handle the data that is to be used for training.
+Some necessary arguments are introduced here to understand the working of the code:

-Controlling training condition
+**Controlling training condition**

 model: Model name, set as resnet50 as default.
-To add other models for training, you should make model in "deepfake-detection/models" directory.
+To add other models for training, you should make model in "deepfake_detection/models" directory.
 snapshot: The pretrained model's directory used for resume training from the save point of previous experiments.
 tensorboard-dir: log directory for tensorboard outputs.
 Set as './logs' as default. handling data for training

 The first argument after 'csv' is training csv file directory for training which are usually placed in 'csv/train' directory.
 Also, argument 'val-annotations' is validation csv file directory used in training which are usually placed in 'csv/val' directry.

+python -u train.py --model vgg16 csv /root/csv/train/train.csv --val-annotations=/root/csv/val/validation.csv >> vgg16.log

 ### Test
-You can load some pretrained model and check the accuracy for that pretrained model to test thee performance of trained model.
+Pretrained Model can be found here for evaluation of the VGG16 model: https://drive.google.com/drive/folders/1RaMBoR-QKdS-Livd3nEib9S7dd-9ACx9?usp=sharing

-Since our data processing part don't support high-resolution image, the recommended input images' width and height should be less than 700px.
-Followings are several arguments that can be changed by training conditions and evaluation condition.
+Following are several arguments that can be changed by training conditions and evaluation condition.

 model: Model name, set as resnet50 as default.
 batch-size: Size of batches used for data processing.